mind-elixir/docs/docs/getting-started/intro.md

 sidebar_position: 1
 ---

-# 什么是 Mind elixir？
+# What is Mind Elixir?

 ![](/img/screenshot.png)

-**Mind elixir** 是一个开源的 JavaScript 思维导图框架，针对思维导图的优势，拥有以下特性：
+**Mind Elixir** is an open-source JavaScript mind mapping framework designed to leverage the advantages of mind maps.
+It comes with the following features:

-- 体积小，高速安装
+- Zero dependencies, fast installation (33kb after gzip)
-- 高性能节点操作
+- High-performance node operations
-- 不与前端框架绑定
+- Not tied to any frontend framework
-- 可使用插件
+- Support for plugins
-- 输出 SVG 或 PNG
+- Output in SVG or PNG format
-- 节点多选与拖拽功能
+- Multi-node selection and drag-and-drop functionality
-- 多节点总结
+- Multi-node summarization
-- 节点关联
+- Node linking
-- 支持实用快捷键操作
+- Support for practical keyboard shortcuts
-- 撤销与重做
+- Undo and redo functionality
-- 可以自定义主题，让你的节点更多彩
+- Customizable themes to add vibrancy to your nodes
-- 支持一定的 CSS 样式修改
+- Support for certain CSS style modifications

 :::info

-思维导图（Mind Map）是一种革命性的思考工具，它能够帮助人们处理信息、产生新想法、加强记忆、充分利用休闲时间以及改进工作方式。其核心原理是模仿大脑神经元的结构，通过分支从中心向外扩展，形成一种与大脑工作方式相呼应的复杂图表。这种图表通过分支和关联模式来捕捉信息，使信息以一种创造性和高效的方式呈现。
+Mind Mapping is a revolutionary thinking tool that helps individuals process information, generate new ideas, enhance memory, make the most of leisure time, and improve work methods.
+Its core principle involves mimicking the structure of neurons in the brain, branching out from the center to form a complex chart that resonates with the brain's working mechanism.
+This chart captures information through branching and association patterns, presenting information in a creative and efficient manner.

 :::